-Algorithmic pricing is likely to occur in markets where:
+Algorithmic pricing often occurs in markets where:

-- the costs to serve consumers differ considerably from consumer to consumer, in ways which can be approximated using observable data (e.g. credit and insurance markets); - demand fluctuates much more rapidly than supply (e.g. hotels and ride-sharing); - the price-setter has a wide range of products to price, and algorithmic approaches bring a significant cost advantage (e.g. consumer retail).
+- the costs to serve consumers differ considerably from consumer to consumer, in ways which can be approximated using observable data (e.g. credit and insurance markets); - demand fluctuates much more rapidly than supply (e.g. hotels and ridesharing); or - the price-setter has a wide range of products to price, and algorithmic approaches bring a significant cost advantage (e.g. consumer retail).